 COVID-19 Health Screenings

-Do we have to complete a daily screening form when we return to in-person learning?
+Do we have to complete a daily screening form before coming to school every day?

 No documentation is required.
-However, all school staff and students will be required to self-screen for COVID-19 before coming to school everyday, stay home when sick, wear face masks at all times except when eating or drinking, and wash or sanitize hands frequently.
+However, all school staff and students are reminded to self-screen for COVID-19 before coming to school everyday, stay home when sick, and wash or sanitize hands frequently.

 Learn about the California Department of Public Health (CDPH) at-home testing program.